-Encompasses both physical addiction and mental addiction.
+Encompasses both a physical addiction and mental addiction.
 The addicted person experiences a phenomenon of craving (physical) along with a mental obsession.
-Compounded with with an abnormal reaction, the addicted person becomes powerless over the drug.
+Compounded with an abnormal reaction, the addicted person becomes powerless over the drug.

 Human homeostasis refers to the body’s ability to regulate physiologically its inner environment to ensure its stability in response to fluctuations.

-The liver and kidneys help maintain homeostasis .
+The liver and kidneys help maintain homeostasis.
 The liver is responsible for metabolizing toxic substances.
 The kidneys are responsible for regulating blood water levels and re-absorption of substances into the blood among other duties.

 An inability to maintain homeostasis may lead to death or a disease, a condition known as homeostatic imbalance.

-Provides an opportunity for individuals with drug addiction, dependency, or abuse to honestly acknowledge that a problem exists, to learn the tools and information essential for recovery, and to achieve lasting abstinence so they can live happy, fulfilling, productive lives.
+Provides an opportunity for individuals with drug addiction, dependency, or abuse to honestly acknowledge that a problem exists, to learn the tools and information essential for recovery, and to achieve lasting abstinence so they can live happy, fulfilling productive lives.

 Drug detox (detoxification) is the first step in rehabilitation and treatment of drug addiction.
 Drug use, over time, eventually causes one to develop an actual physical dependence on the drug(s).
 Drug detox is the process of managing the body’s physical withdrawal from drugs in order to minimize side effects and prevent potentially harmful consequences.
-Drug detox can result in severe consequences including: seizure, anxiety, hallucinations, nausea and high blood pressure.
+Drug detox can result in severe consequences including seizure, anxiety, hallucinations, nausea and high blood pressure.
 Drug Detox should not be attempted without medical supervision and assistance.
 There are a variety of methods and procedures for drug detox with varying lengths of time and varying intensity of side effects.
-For most people, drug detox on an impatient basis works best and is highly recommended.
+For most people, drug detox on an inpatient basis works best and is highly recommended.